Fretrv/hchanme-parser/README.md

     $ python main.py --mongodb mongodb://localhost:27017
 ```

-where `--mongodb` URI link of your MongoDB database.
+where `mongodb://localhost:27017` URI link of your MongoDB database.